Skip to main content

 • Dew‑claw marks often visible in soft soil

-• Adults leave prints approx. 4–6 cm wide
+• Adult prints approx. 4–6 cm wide

 • Along fence lines

-• Around dams
+• Around dams and water points

 • On vehicle tracks